yackermann/flask-fido-u2f/docs/api.md

         ```javascript
         {
             status : "failed",
-            error  : "No keys been associated with the account!"
+            error  : "No devices been associated with the account!"
         }
         ```